-Below are a few examples from UW-CTRI research.
+Below are a few more examples from UW-CTRI research.

 Our Center has conducted research in diverse communities.
 In the UW Partnership to Assist and Serve Smokers (UW-PASS) study of two health systems, researchers examined how clinics in different communities referred patients to the study at different rates.

 For the Wisconsin Smokers’ Health Study 2, the research team strove to promote health equity via inclusive study recruitment.
 To that end, 17% of participants represented minority racial groups.
 This compares to the overall population rate of 13% racial minorities in Wisconsin.
-Read Fechell’s story and see Sean talk about his experience:
+Read Fechell’s story.

 UW-CTRI has helped military Veterans to avoid the harms of tobacco use.
 Vets are more likely to smoke than non-veterans, especially if the veterans have suffered PTSD during their military service.
 UW-CTRI and the VA have collaborated to study the best ways to help Veterans quit tobacco use.
 One key objective of the research is to develop treatments that increases smoking cessation in veterans with posttraumatic stress disorder (PTSD), treatments that can be easily integrated into smoking cessation clinics and/or mental health clinics within VA facilities.
 PTSD is highly prevalent among veterans and is associated with a rate of smoking (53% – 66%) that far exceeds that of VA patients in general (22%).
 PTSD is also associated with a very high rates of smoking-cessation-treatment failure.
 The team has also worked to reach out to Vets in various stages of readiness to quit.

 To read research papers from UW-CTRI on tobacco disparities, click here.